Commitment and Oblivious Transfer in the Bounded Storage Model with Errors: Security Model

-\heading{Commit Phase.} Alice has an input string $v \in\{0,1\}^m$ (which is a realization of a random variable $V$) that she wants to commit to.
+\textbf{Commitment Phase:} Alice has an input string $v \in \calV$ (which is a realization of a random variable $V$) that she wants to commit to.
 The parties exchange messages, possibly in several rounds.
-Let $M$ be the random variable denoting all the communication in this phase.
-This random variable $M$ is a function of $v$, $X$, $f(\tilde{X})$ and the randomness $R_A$ and $R_B$ used by Alice and Bob, respectively.
+Let $\trans{\CP}{v}$ denote all the communication in this phase and $\viewbob{\CP}{v}$ Bob's view at the end of this phase.
+These random variables are a function of $v$, the functions that the parties computed from the public random source and the parties' local randomness.

-\heading{Open Phase.} Alice sends Bob the string $\tilde{v}$ that she claims she committed to.
+\textbf{Opening Phase:} Alice sends Bob the string $\widetilde{v}$ that she claims she committed to.
 The parties can then exchange messages in several rounds.
-Let $N$ be the random variable denoting all the communication in this phase.
-Finally, Bob outputs a bit $T(\tilde{v}, f(\tilde{X}), R_B, M, N)$, which is 1 if Bob accepts Alice's commitment, and 0 otherwise.
+Let $\trans{\OP}{\widetilde{v}}$ denote all the communication in this phase.
+In the end Bob performs a test that outputs 1 if Bob accepts Alice's commitment and 0 otherwise.